haledeng/mvvm/README.md

 + store 目前挂在vm.$data上
 	+ install store on VM, create a new instanca to watch state change. redefine state getter and setter.

-### TODO List
-+ change all directive context from vm.$data to vm.
-	+ for, textNode
-+ more complex functions in state manager.